marcos-navarro/react-redux-saga/README.md

 # React + Redux + Sagas

-This is a fixation study , and a way to take this project like a template, for futures projects.
+This is a fixation study for Redux and Redux Saga, using GitHub api for requests.
+This project can be use like a template, for futures projects.

 ## Getting Started